Unpaid time off

 However, the specific terms and conditions under which you may take unpaid time off versus paid time off are defined by your employment program or collective bargaining agreement.

 Your benefits may be impacted by extended use of unpaid time off.
-You must be on an approved medical, parental, or military leave of absence and remain in pay status for at least eight hours per month in order for the University to continue paying its portion of your health insurance.
+If you are on an approved medical, parental, or military leave of absence, you must remain in pay status for at least eight hours per month in order for the University to continue paying its portion of your health insurance.
 For continuation of benefits, it is encouraged that employees apply paid time off on the first work day of the month.
-Contact the Integrated Service Center about continuing your benefits during extensive periods of unpaid time off.
+Contact the Integrated Service Center (ISC) about continuing your benefits during extensive periods of unpaid time off.